bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Supercomputers/01_Common_usage.rst

       Advanced options:
         --extrae_config_file=<path>             Sets a custom extrae config file.
 Must be in a shared disk between all COMPSs workers.
                                                 Default: null
+        --extrae_config_file_python=<path>      Sets a custom extrae config file for python.
+Must be in a shared disk between all COMPSs workers.
+                                                Default: null
         --trace_label=<string>                  Add a label in the generated trace file.
 Only used in the case of tracing is activated.
                                                 Default: None